Puriwt/meow-on-rails/README.md

 - setup your ci file
 - push some thing to github to tricker Git Acctions
 - wait for Git Acctions passed

+# pull your image from docker hub
+- pull your image: sudo docker pull yourDockerHubName/yourImageName
+- run: sudo docker images (then you will see your images)